 Statement of representations procedure

-Please see our formal statement of representations procedure (pdf, 214kb) here for more information about the consultation and how to make representations, including:
+Please see our formal statement of representations procedure (pdf, 214kb) here for more information about the consultation, including:

 1) Title of document

 Title of the development plan document published for consultation

 When the consultation closes

 4) Where to view the plan and supporting documents

 Link to web page and list of libraries and MySouthwark Service Point locations and opening times